Palm Island, Queensland: (Great) Palm Island history

 Great Palm Island has always been the most populated island.
 It is estimated that the population of the island at the time of Cook's 1770 visit was about 200 people.
 From the 1850s, locals were enticed away to join bêche-de-mer and pearling enterprises with Europeans and Japanese, and by the end of the 19th century the population had been reduced to about 50.

 In 1914, the Palm Island Aboriginal Settlement was created by the Queensland Government, and relocated people from 1918 all over Queensland, starting with Hull River Mission residents after the mission was destroyed by a cyclone.
 People from up to 57 language groups were moved there.
 In the first two decades of its existence, the number of residents rose from 200 to 1,630.
 It was regarded as a penal settlement, with people being sent there for perceived wrongdoing, and soon it became the largest government Aboriginal reserve in Queensland.

 St George's Anglican Church was built in 1931 from palm leaves and grass (approx 18.735774°S 146.577°E).
 On Wednesday 4 July 1935, a new timber St George's Anglican Church was opened and dedicated by Bishop John Feetham.

-During World War II, the Naval Air Station Palm Island (aka Palm Island Airfield) was built at Wallaby Point in 1943 by the US Navy’s 55 Construction Batallion (Seabees).
+During World War II, the Naval Air Station Palm Island (aka Palm Island Airfield) was built at Wallaby Point in 1943 by the US Navy’s 55 Construction Battalion (Seabees).
 It was a seaplane maintenance facility with a concrete slipway which was predominantly used to serve PBY Catalina flying boats.

 St Anthony's Catholic Church in the Parish of St Anne was blessed and opened on Sunday 6 August 1961 by Bishop H. E. Ryan.
 It was designed and built from stone by Townsville consulting engineers, Ariotti and Norman.
 It is at 26 Banfield Drive (within the grounds of the Catholic school, 18.73899°S 146.57774°E).

 The women's dormitory closed in 1967 and was demolished in 1969.
 The children's dormitories were officially closed on 5 December 1975.